Skip to main content

 />

-With this last modification we have everything in place that we will need for receiving a presentation.
+With this last modification, we have everything in place that we need for receiving a presentation.
 In the next tutorial we will see how to share our screen with other participants.

 Run the app

-You can compare your code with the solution in Step.04-Solution-Receive-presentation.
+You can compare your code with the solution in Step.06-Solution-Receive-presentation.
 You can also check the differences with the previous lesson in the git diff.

 Receive Presentation